IATA-Cargo/ONE-Record/Documentation_website/docs/Orchestration/orchestration-oci.md

 ## Structure of the OCI in ONE Record

-In order to simplify the mapping between messaging standards and ONE Record, it was decided that the `CustomsInformation` object replicates the OCI segment structure.
+In order to simplify the mapping between messaging standards and ONE Record, it was decided that the `CustomsInformation` object replicates the OCI segment structure and can be used to provide **Customs** information.

+### Security information (e-CSD) in ONE Record

+With ONE Record all requirements on Security Declaration are already taken care of with the usage of dedicated `SecurityDeclaration` object and a few specific data properties at `Piece` level, more details can be found on the Data Model part of the specifications.

+### Customs information in ONE Record

+Customs requirements that are not handled by existing LogisticsObjects and their data properties can be provided using the `CustomsInformation` the same way the OCI is used in messaging standads.

 The `CustomsInformation` object contains the following data properties (in addition to the ones inherited by the superclass LogisticsObject):